13muskanp/13muskanp/README.md

 # Hi there 👋, my name is Muskan Pandey
-I'm a graduate student at the University of Southern California.
+I am a SWE at Bloomberg.
+I graduated from University of Southern California with Masters degree in Computer Science.
 I absolutely love C++.

 ## Skills
 C++, Python, Scala, SQL, Java, Golang